thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 MAY choose to allow only one of the identifier types defined here.

-If the technology does not use DNS SRV records to resolve the DNS domain names of application services then its specification MUST state that SRV-ID as defined in this document is not supported.
+If the technology does not use DNS SRV records to resolve the DNS domain names of application services, then its specification MUST state that SRV-ID as defined in this document is not supported.
 Note that many existing application technologies use DNS SRV records to resolve the DNS domain names of application services, but do not rely on representations of those records